Pennsylvania Association of Conservation Districts

 We support Pennsylvania’s Conservation Districts who work for clean water and healthy soil every day.

-Juniata County Conservation District Holds Stormwater Workshop
+Snyder County Conservation District Holds Farmers Spring Thaw Meeting

 Financial and other support for this project is provided by the Pennsylvania Association of Conservation Districts, Inc. through a grant from the Pennsylvania Department of Environmental Protection under Section 319 of the Clean Water Act, administered by the U.S. Environmental Protection Agency.